PROJECT-CIORBA/SloveryPort099/README.md

-Hi, I’m @SloveryPort099.
-I currently am interested in Technology.
-I am learning how to code in python
+G'day, I'm @SloveryPort099.
+I'm a student who is intrested in Computer Science and is trying to learn how to program.

 <!---
 SloveryPort099/SloveryPort099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.